 It is important that proper measures be taken to ensure the safety of both the passenger and employee.
 Not only will Metro’s budget expenses lower, precious lives will follow suit.
 Many of Metro’s previous accidents could have been prevented simply by upgrading and installing new safety measures based on the investigative findings of the 2004 wreck.

-If you or a loved one suffers injuries or death from WMATA negligence, please contact a qualified Virginia, Maryland and Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
+If you or a loved one suffers injuries or death from WMATA negligence, please contact a Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P.